INFORMATION ON COVID-19

 Persons under the age of 60 are prohibited from visiting groceries and pharmacies between 08.30am and 10.30am on any day of the week.
 No more than 2 adults above the ages of 60 can be together in commercial or administrative areas at any time.
 They must maintain a distance of at least 1.5 metres among themselves in all public places.

-PCR test is not required for persons arriving in Bulgaria from EU Member States, the United Kingdom of Great Britain and Northern Ireland, Schengen countries, as well as from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, the Republic of Korea, Thailand, Tunisia, Uruguay and Ukraine.
+PCR test is not required for persons arriving in Bulgaria from EU Member States, the United Kingdom of Great Britain and Northern Ireland, Schengen countries, as well as from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, the Republic of Korea, Thailand, Tunisia, Uruguay, Serbia, Turkey, Belarus, Ukraine and the United Arab Emirates.
 They are not subject to 14-day quarantine.

 Exempt from mandatory 14-day self-isolation are those, who are: